The Best 7-Day Itinerary For Maui

 This is one of the most beautiful places in the world to watch the sunrise!
 Haleakala is a dormant volcano and the summit is more than 10,000 feet above sea level providing breathtaking 360 degree views.
 After taking in a spectacular sunrise, you can spend some time hiking one of the many trails in the national park (one of most popular trails is Pipiwai).

-EXPERT TIPS: You need to make reservations up to 60 days in advance for sunrise viewing.
+EXPERT TIPS: You need to make reservations in advance for sunrise viewing.
 Click here to learn more.
 Also, be sure to pack some snacks and dress in warm layers as it can be quite chilly at the summit.

 Day 3: Whale Watching